-The Risk Management function is tasked with the following duties and responsibilities:
+The Risk Management function/department is tasked with the following duties and responsibilities:

-- Implementing policies on risk management and internal control. - Identifying and evaluating the fundamental risks faced by the Company for consideration by the Risk Management & Product Governance Committee. - Providing adequate information on a timely manner to the Risk Management & Product Governance Committee on the status of risks and controls. - Providing reports to the Risk Management & Product Governance Committee and the Managing Director/General Manager, with details of the Company's total exposure across all instruments. - Undertaking reviews on the effectiveness of the system of internal control and providing a report to the Risk Management & Product Governance Committee. - Providing training to relevant employees.
+- Implementing policies on risk management and internal control. - Identifying and evaluating the fundamental risks faced by the Company for consideration by the Risk Management Committee. - Providing adequate information on a timely manner to the Risk Management Committee on the status of risks and controls. - Providing reports to the Risk Management Committee and the Managing Director/General Manager, with details of the Company's total exposure across all instruments.
+These reports include information about clients' positions and the positions opened by the Company as part of its hedging activity. - Undertaking reviews on the effectiveness of the system of internal control and providing a report to the Risk Management Committee. - Providing training to relevant employees.